-4 credits Prerequisite: FAS 2011 Lab fee: \$25
+4 credits Prerequisite: FAS 2011 Lab fee: \$25 Note: All supplemental costs are the responsibility of the student.

 Through extensive use of laboratory testing equipment, students develop expertise in the selection, use and care of textile products.
 Students gain an understanding of the interrelationship among fibers, yarns, fabric structure, finishes, and coloring agents.
 Students will track and analyze performance properties of fabrics to predict consumer satisfaction.